FAQs for parents/carers of children returning to school on March 8th

+My child is at primary school.
 Will my child’s teacher be wearing a full mask?

 In most cases teachers will not be wearing full masks.
 However, there are a few situations where this may be required - for example if a member of staff must provide close medical care for your child.

 Will my child be required to take a test for Covid to be able to return to school?

 Secondary school children are being asked to participate in on site testing on their return to school.
 The intention is for every child to have a received a negative test prior to returning to face to face teaching.
 A further two tests should be taken on site before moving to home testing.
 Your child will be issued with a test kit and instructions on how to carry this out at home.
 By taking three assisted tests at school, your child will be supported in becoming familiar and comfortable with the process

 Testing of children in secondary schools is not mandatory but is encouraged as a further precaution to reduce the risk of transmission of the infection within school settings.
 The rationale is that secondary aged children transmit Covid-19 at a similar rate to adults and are often asymptomatic.
 If your child does not participate in the testing programme they will still be able to return to school in line with the school’s arrangements around any phased return.

 There is no requirement for primary school age children to be tested as they are considered to be a lower risk in transmission of the virus and there is insufficient evidence to prioritise testing of this group.